List of Saved by the Bell characters: Ms. Wentworth

 Ms. Wentworth (portrayed by Carol Lawrence) is the Social Studies teacher during sophomore year who piqued Zack's interest in his family heritage by assigning a family research project.
 She also taught the class about subliminal advertising, which led to a predictably harebrained scheme from Zack.
 Ms. Wentworth is one of Bayside's more enthusiastic and unorthodox teachers.
 Like Mr. Tuttle, she is one of the few teachers who genuinely seems to like Zack, and seems to be popular with her students, because she is serious about her job but treats them nicely and has a good sense of humor.

+Mr. Testaverde

+Mr. Testaverde (portrayed by John Moschitta Jr.), also known as "Terrible" Testaverde, is the Social Studies teacher at Bayside High during freshman year who is hated by the students.
+He is known for talking extremely fast when explaining a topic, fast enough to make even the smartest kids in class baffled.
+He first appears in the Season 1 episode "The Gift".

 Bayside students

 Violet Ann Bickerstaff

 Violet (Tori Spelling) is a nerdy character (appearing in 3 episodes in seasons 2 and 3) who was originally dating Maxwell Nerdstrom, but she dumped him in favor of Screech (whom she commonly addresses by his real name "Samuel"), as Maxwell had treated her poorly.
 In her first appearance, she knocks over Screech's mother's statue of Elvis Presley.
 This leads to a moneymaking scheme by the gang to get $250 for a new statue.
 Violet comes from an upper class family who disapproves of her relationship with Screech, mainly due to the fact he is from a lower class, despite the fact he and Violet share many common interests.
 In another episode, Violet is shown to have a beautiful singing voice, but is too shy to sing solo for Bayside's abysmal school choir until Screech supports her.
 She then quits the choir after Screech embarrasses her at a disastrous dinner with her folks, but when he comes out and sings her opposite, saving the day for her it convinces the Bickerstaffs that he is a good guy, and they say they no longer object to him dating their daughter.